Area marijuana dispensary prepares for recreational addition

 Glassner says the number of customers that come for medical reasons shouldn't waiver either.

 “I don't think it's going to diminish our medical, the other thing about the recreational side of our business is the taxation is much higher,” Glassner said.
-“For instance, the medical side only pays a regular sales tax, and on the medical side it's anywhere from 10 to 25 percent sales tax.”
+“For instance, the medical side only pays a regular sales tax, and on the recreational side it's anywhere from 10 to 25 percent sales tax.”

 Because of his experience with the medical dispensary, he feels their company is prepared.